Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 Does DaVinci Resolve Support Mkv?

-The latest versions of DaVinci Resolve like version 18 (above 17.2) support Mkv natively.
+DaVinci Resolve does support Mkv natively from versions 17.2, 18, and 18.5.
 This means older versions like DaVinci Resolve 16 do not support Mkv.
-There is a workaround to make sure the mkv files are handled by older versions – DaVinci Resolve 16, 17, 17.1, etc.
+There is a workaround to make sure the mkv files are handled by older versions – 16, 17, 17.1, etc.

-- Click on the “Media Pool” tab from the upper left hand corner.
+3. Click on the “Media Pool” tab from the upper left-hand corner.

-- Locate your mkv files, select them and click on “Open” button.
+5. Locate your mkv files, select them, and click on the “Open” button.

-- The mkv files are now imported.
-(If not, then you might be having older version of Resolve).
+6. The mkv files are now imported.
+(If not, then you might have an older version of Resolve).

 OBS Studio or other screen recorders record video with H.264 codec, wrapped within Mkv file format.
 In fact, mkv is the default output recording format in OBS.